buildingsoftwareblocks/exchange/README.md

 ## Run Application

-Prebuild docker containers can be found on: [Docker hub](https://hub.docker.com/u/buildingsoftwareblocks).
 A docker compose script is provided.
 Start the application with:

 ``
 docker-compose --env-file env.dev --profile full up -d